Web design needs SEO and vice versa - How easy it is to achieve more visibility and traffic

 A website can be designed no matter how elaborate and appealing - without a SEO strategy (search engine optimization) behind it, however, it is very unlikely to be seen.
 On the other hand, a website can also follow a sophisticated SEO strategy, but if the web design and usability are not right, the visitor will quickly leave the page again and not perceive the content.

-In this blog post we show you, as an online marketing agency, how you can skillfully combine web design and SEO - For more visibility and usability.
+In this blog post we show you, as an online marketing agency, how you can skillfully combine web design and SEO (search engine optimization) - For more visibility and usability.

 What is SEO web design?

-When we talk about SEO web design, we mean a graphically appealing web design of the website that incorporates SEO relevant factors.
-This means that the graphic elements in the web design of the website are combined with SEO criteria, that is, criteria that enable a good ranking in search engines.
+When talking about SEO (search engine optimization) web design, it means a graphically appealing web design of the website that incorporates SEO relevant factors.
+This means that the graphic elements in the web design of the website are combined with SEO criteria, that is, criteria that enable a good ranking in search engines such as Google.

-Web design and SEO are very different fields, but both pursue the same goal: Meet the expectations of users (users) , provide all the information in the form of content and help the website and the company to gain more visibility.
-Roughly summarized: Increase the user-friendliness or also usability of the website.
+Web design and SEO are very different fields, but both pursue the same goal: Meet user expectations, deliver all the information in the form of content and help the website and the company gain visibility.
+Roughly summarized: The goal is to increase the user-friendliness or usability of the website.

 The ease of use in the first place